KristianOellegaard/django-hvad/docs/public/queryset.rst

     Returns a queryset which will use fallbacks to get the translated part of the instances returned by this queryset.
-If ``fallbacks`` is given as a tuple of language codes, it will try to get the translations in the order specified.
-Otherwise the order of your LANGUAGES setting will be used.
+If ``fallbacks`` is given as a tuple of language codes, it will try to get the translations in the order specified, replacing the special `None` value with the current language at query evaluation, as returned by :func:`~django.utils.translation.get_language`.
+    Otherwise the order of your LANGUAGES setting will be used, prepended with current language.

     .. warning:: Using fallbacks will cause **a lot** of queries!
 In the worst case 1 + (n * x) with n being the amount of rows being fetched